Isdinval/A-Pragmatic-Framework-for-Mobile-Redundant-Manipulator-Performing-Sequential-Tasks/README.md

 The fig. 5 is a summary of each scenario for each resolution.
 Each color correspond to a new group of tasks (and so to a new mobile base position).
 The color/group references are : G1.
 Lavender, G2.
 Brown, G3.
 Olive, G4.
 Teal, G5.
 Navy, G6.
 Black, G7.
 Orange and G8.
 Beige.

  ![](FIG_GITHUB_README/results.png)
-Fig 5: Point-to-Point path planning
+Fig. 5: Point-to-Point path planning

 # III.
 Implementation
 This framework is using various software : 1.
 MATLAB for calculus and 2.
 V-REP (now called COPPELIA) for input data, visualization and pathplanning algorithms thanks to the Open Motion Planning Library (OMPL).